Introduction to SpinningUniverse.com

 1) Newtonian mutual gravitation, with or without his First Law of motion: While mutual gravitation between bodies is still relevant and explains certain findings, there are many parts of the motion of celestial bodies his ideas fail to explain.
 The inverse square law that he postulated, definitely remains true in predicting the speed at which the solar system bodies orbit the central star, our Sun.
 However, they cannot explain why such orbits remain in the ecliptic of the sun, or why the planets and all other bodies orbit the sun in the counterclockwise direction.
 Further, the enhancement of the axial rotation speeds of the synchronously rotating nearby satellites of the gas and ice giants, Mars or the earth cannot be accounted for by Newton's ideas.
 They also fail miserably when dealing with the motion mechanics of stars within the galaxies (stars in the periphery and those close to the center of the galaxy move at similar speeds, and not according to the inverse square law, as noted in the motion of planets in a solar system).

 3) Hubble's Big Bang and the expanding universe.
-His finding that in almost 95% of galaxies that he examined, the phenomenon of red shift increasing in the farthest of them, prompted scientists to suggest that that meant those congregations of stars were flying apart inexorably and, therefore, they might have started this journey from a point, as a result of a cataclysmic explosion.
+Hubble's finding that in almost 95% of galaxies that he examined, the phenomenon of red shift increasing in the farthest of them, prompted scientists to suggest that that meant those congregations of stars were flying apart inexorably and, therefore, they might have started this journey from a point, as a result of a cataclysmic explosion.
 This was then called the "Big Bang".
 This idea flies in the face of what we observe in all freestanding celestial bodies, including the galaxies.
 All bodies rotate on their axes and orbit a neighboring larger body; even the galaxies do rotate on their axes.
 My question is, then why would only the galaxies move in space in a straight line and not in the counterclockwise direction?
 Not to mention, the ludicrous and entirely naive notion of the space itself being made from nothing, from the time of the Big Bang to today and, increase at almost the speed of light, forever!
 I explain the red shift this way: since all rotating galaxies are rotating in the counterclockwise direction, the light from them will naturally appear to be moving away from the observer.
-On the other hand, if they were to rotate in the clockwise direction, the light might appear blue-shifted.
-Thus, all or at least the vast majority will display the red shift phenomenon.
+On the other hand, if they were to rotate in the clockwise direction, since the ends of the arms appear to move towards the observer, the light might appear blue-shifted.